-Learn about bats through the story Bat Loves the Night.
+Learn about bats through a story.
 Using a puppet and pictures, we will discuss what makes bats so neat and show why they are not so scary.
 Several real, but not alive, bats will be shown to students.
 They will also play the game bat/moth.

-Lessons from The Lorax
+The Lorax